Namaeus/Codesign_ReadMe/cd_garage.md

 `exports['cd_garage']:GetGarageLimit(source)` - Returns the players garage limit amount from the users table in the database.
 You must send the players server id.

 `exports['cd_garage']:GetGarageCount(source, garage_type)` - Returns the amount of vehicles the player owns.
 You must send the players server id, but the garage_type is optional. *(If the garage_type is nil, the players car count will be returned.
-There garage_type can only be set to 3 values:  ( ‘car’ / ‘boat’ / ‘air’ ) and these values must be sent as a string).*
+There garage_type can only be set to 3 values:  ( 'car' / 'boat' / 'air' ) and these values must be sent as a string).*

 > Client Side Exports

-`exports['cd_garage']:GetGarageType(vehicle)` - Returns the type of vehicle ( ‘car’ / ‘boat’ / ‘air’ ).
+`exports['cd_garage']:GetGarageType(vehicle)` - Returns the type of vehicle ( 'car' / 'boat' / 'air' ).
 You must send the vehicle id.

 `exports['cd_garage']:GetAdvStats(plate)` - Returns the mileage information table (plate /mileage /maxhealth).
 You must send the plate by using tostring(GetVehicleNumberPlateText(vehicle)).